Inland Waterways Festival

 - Annette Jefferson - Harriet Tubman "This program is made possible in part by the Ohio Humanities Council a state afiliate of the National Endowment for the Humanities."

-- AEP Towboat tours (Boarding by Lafayette Hotel) - Saturday ONLY
+- AEP Towboat tours

 - Whistle Blow Barge by Amherst Madison